 more detailed categories are provided for agricultural, forestry and fishery labourers.

-In Major Group 6: Skilled Agricultural Forestry and Fishery Workers, ISCO-08 has three sub-major groups instead of the two included in ISCO-88.
+In Major Group 6: Skilled Agricultural, Forestry and Fishery Workers, ISCO-08 has three sub-major groups instead of the two included in ISCO-88.
 ISCO-88 Sub-major Group 61: Market-oriented Skilled Agricultural and Fishery Workers has been split to allow skilled agricultural workers to be identified at the second level of the classification, separately from market-oriented forestry and fishery workers.

 Most jobs classified in ISCO-88 Unit Group 1311: General Managers in Agriculture, Hunting, Forestry and Fishing are now included in the relevant categories in ISCO-08 Sub-major Group 61: Market-oriented Skilled Agricultural Workers, or in Sub-major Group 62: Market-oriented Skilled Forestry, Fishery and Hunting Workers.
 The reason for this is that the distinction between these groups was not feasible in a number of countries.
 This led to significant inconsistencies in international reporting of data, as indicated above in the discussion on managerial occupations.